shanti-uva/drupal_gdrive/README.md

 The module uses Googles OAuth 2 authentication as described in https://developers.google.com/accounts/docs/OAuth2WebServer It does so through the PHP client api library.
 New users are shown a warning saying that they have not allowed this site to access their Google Drive account with a link to do so.
 The link goes to a page: {your site}/gdrive/auth which shows a page requesting permission to access their Google Drive account.
 If they click the Yes button, they are taken *one time* to Googles Authentication page, where they can then grant permission.
 The module then stores the resulting token and can read the user's Google Drive account.
 A message is shown on the user's profile page saying they have given permission to the site to access their Google Drive account and a link to revoke such access if they so choose.

+## How To Use This Module
-This modules is primarily meant to be an intermediary or helper module for other modules that want to work with Google Drive spreadsheets.
+This module is primarily meant to be an intermediary or helper module for other modules that want to work with Google Drive spreadsheets.
 Thus, it provides only one "page" {your site}/gdrive/spreadsheets that shows a list of all the users spreadsheets.

 The primary use for this module if for other modules to access a user's spreadsheets through the gdrive_get_filelist() function.
 This function returns an array of all the user's spreadsheets.
 Each spreadsheet is represented with a named array with the following fields: